btpd/btpd/README.md

 In order to fix this problem, the IP version options should be changed to be per torrent, in some future version of btpd.

+## Contact

+If you wish to get in touch to get help, contribute or just say hi, don't hesitate to come to our IRC channel [#btpd on freenode](irc://chat.freenode.net/%23btpd).